the-main-thing/blog/src/pages/i-hate-reduce-in-js.md

 1. WTF is `acc`?
 I know it's short for "accumulator", but WHY?
 Name it after what you're actually building: "listOfIDs".
 2. Performance.
-Performance.
 What could cost about O(n) for memory and compute now costs "I’m not good enough at math to calculate exponentials".

 Actually I can live with the `acc` thing since I've